sobcza11/GenAI/Personal projects/README.md

 ![alt text](https://raw.github.com/sobcza11/GenAI/main/Personal%20projects/_supporting/nash_photo2.jpg)

 # Projects
-This is a living archive of my Generative AI work — a curated portfolio where experimentation meets execution, and ideas evolve into tangible outcomes.
+This is a living archive of my <b>Generative AI work</b> — a curated portfolio where experimentation meets execution, and ideas evolve into tangible outcomes.
 Each project reflects not only what I’m building, but what I’m learning along the way.

-My journey in the data world is rooted in curiosity and driven by consistency.
-As I explore the capabilities of language models, retrieval-augmented generation, and intelligent agents, this space will grow — documenting the insights, breakthroughs, and even the occasional misstep that shape my path.
+My journey in the data world is rooted in <b>curiosity</b> and driven by <b>consistency</b>.
+As I explore the capabilities of <b>language models</b>, retrieval-augmented generation, and intelligent agents, this space will grow — documenting the insights, <b>breakthroughs</b>, and even the occasional misstep that shape my path.

-Consider this both a record and a roadmap — an evolving showcase of how data and creativity intersect..
+Consider this both a <b>record and a roadmap</b> — <b>an evolving showcase of how data and creativity intersect</b>..

 # CONTENTS
 Here you will find the following folders & description of what is located in each: